addulac/phd/source/12_networks.md

 An other important source of networks resides in the relations that can be extract from textual content or document.
 This type of networks are called **Information Networks** (sometimes called knowledge networks) and the semantics behind their construction is strongly connected to the format used to represent the documents:

 * *Citation networks*: The entities are documents and relations are the citations between them.
 The academic papers citations is the most studied representative of these networks [].
 * *Collaboration networks*: The entities are individuals and there is relation between them if they collaborated on a paper.
-These network are also often studied though academic paper collaboration [].
+These networks are also often studied though academic paper collaborations [].
 * *Hyperlink networks*: The entities are web-pages and the relation between them are the hyperlinks.
 Those networks arise from the web, and often represent a small region of it such as the hyperlinks in a set of related blogs [], or again the hyperlink en the Wikipedia website [].
 * *Lexical networks*: The entities are words and a relation can be built in several ways between them.
 For example, a relation can be present if two words are consecutive [] or alternatively if they co-occurs in a document [].
 * *Ontologies*: Those networks, also called *Knowledge Graph*, are used to represents the relations between concepts, data, and entities that substantiate one or many domains.
 There also often used to formalize the structure of databases as a means to describe its semantics [].